jackd1801/jackd1801.github.io/content/pictures/_index.md

 layout: photos
 ---

-A smattering of photos from my life, travels and adventures.
+Some pictures from my life, travels and adventures.

 ## 2002